imtiazmobile/bytecoin-web-wallet/readme.md

 Under work!
 Soon this will be updated.

 If you want to run the integration test _Bytecoin RPC Wallet_ must be running.
+See more at [willianantunes/bytecoin-rpc-wallet](https://hub.docker.com/r/willianantunes/bytecoin-rpc-wallet/).